flexibeast/plisp-mode/README.md

 ### REPL

 Start a `pil` REPL session with <kbd>M-x picolisp-repl</kbd> or, from a `picolisp-mode` buffer, with <kbd>C-c C-r</kbd> (`picolisp-repl`).

+<a name='usage-org-babel'></a>

+### Org Babel

+Support for Org Babel sessions is available via the `inferior-picolisp` feature, a fork of [tj64's `inferior-picolisp`](https://github.com/tj64/picolisp-mode/) stripped down to only provide the minimum necessary for Org Babel session support, and modified to be compatible with this package.

+Load it with `(require 'inferior-picolisp)`, and make sure the `org-babel-picolisp-cmd` variable defined by `ob-picolisp` is correctly specified for your system.

 ### Documentation